Business Administration - Advanced Diploma

 Get the knowledge and skills required for a high-paying and dynamic career in business.

-The Selkirk Advantage:
+The Selkirk College advantage:

-- Affordable, quality instruction
+Affordable, quality instruction

-- Flexible, full or part-time studies Small class sizes and personalized attention
+Small class sizes and personalized attention

-- Veteran instructors still working in their industry
+Veteran instructors still working in their industry

-- Real-world work experience through Co-op and integrated learning
+Real-world work experience through co-op and integrated learning

 Program Outcomes